kingjulio8238/memarydocs/docs/concepts.md

 - Highlight Changes Over Time: Identify any significant changes in the entities' ranking or categorization over time.
 A shift in the most frequently mentioned entities could indicate a change in the user's interests or knowledge.
 - Additional information on the memory module can be found [here](https://github.com/seyeong-han/KnowledgeGraphRAG)

-#### Purpose in larger system
+!!! note "Purpose in larger system"
     - Compress/summarize the top N ranked entities in the entity knowledge store and pass to the LLM’s finite context window alongside the agent's response and chat history for inference.
     - Personalize Responses: Use the key categorized entities and themes associated with the user to tailor agent responses more closely to the user's current interests and knowledge level/expertise.
     - Anticipate Needs: Leverage trends and shifts identified in the summaries to anticipate users' future questions or needs.

-#### Future Contributions
+!!! info "Future Contributions"
     We currently extract the top N entities from the entitiy knowledge store and pass these entities into the context window for inference. memary can future benefit from more advanced memory compression techniques such as **passing only entities that are in the agent's response to the context window**.
 We look forward to related community contributions.

 ![Memory Module](https://github.com/kingjulio8238/memary/blob/main/diagrams/memory_compression.png?raw=true)

 ### New Context Window
 ![New_Context_Window](https://github.com/kingjulio8238/memary/blob/tool-flexibility/diagrams/context_window.png?raw=true)

+!!! info "Note"
     We utilize the the key categorized entities and themes associated with users to tailor agent responses more closely to the user's current interests/preferences and knowledge level/expertise.
 The new context window is made up of the following:

 - Agent response
 ``` py title="retrieve agent response" hl_lines="1"